Idi b. Abin Naggara: Biography

-Idi married a woman of Kohen descent and thus ate the foreleg, the jaws, and the maw.
-His sons R. Shesheth and R. Shisha were ordained to teaching.
+Idi married a woman of Kohen descent and thus ate the foreleg, cheeks and maw.
+His sons Shesheth and Shisha were ordained to teach.

-Idi acquired his Torah knowledge from R. Amram and Rav Chisda.
+Idi acquired his Torah knowledge from Rav Amram and Rav Chisda.
 He also delivered papers in the name of R. Isaac b.
 Ashian, most of them in the Aggadah, and most likely he was also his pupil.
-Idi gave an explanation in the presence of Rav Yosef, had discussions with Abaye on various occasions, and likewise gave explanations in the presence of Rabbah.
+Idi gave an explanation in the presence of Rav Yosef, had discussions with Abaye on various occasions, and likewise gave explanations in the presence of Rabbah bar Nahmani.
 He also had occasion to appear in the court of Rav Chisda.
-His pupils were Rav Papa and R. Huna b.
+His pupils were Rav Pappa and Huna b.
 Joshua, who were hosted at one of his sons' houses.

 Idi was considered the main authority in Nerash, where he introduced a certain law.
-Idi seems to have moved at a later period to Shekanzib, where he had occasion to receive Papa and Huna, whom he treated in a somewhat slighting manner.
+Idi seems to have moved at a later period to Shekanzib, where he had occasion to receive Pappa and Huna, whom he treated in a somewhat slighting manner.